Fred Mays, Member-At-Large

 “Our Water Authority employees are very knowledgeable, and I can’t recall a time when there has been a problem with our water system,” he says.
 “I’m very proud and honored to be a part of such a great group of people.
 It feels great to be a part of a winning team.”

-While pursuing his degree in college, Mays began his GBI career as an undercover narcotics agent in 1982.
-He advanced through the ranks working in narcotics, on general investigations, as well as corruption and murder investigations, prior to advancing to GBI Director of Internal Affairs in 2000 – a position he served for 20 years, until his retirement at the end of 2020.
+While pursuing his college degree, Mays began his GBI career as an undercover narcotics agent in 1982.
+He advanced through the ranks working in narcotics, on general investigations, as well as corruption and murder investigations, before advancing to GBI Director of Internal Affairs in 2000 – a position he served for 20 years, until his retirement at the end of 2020.

 Since Jan.
 1, 2021, he has continued to work part-time in this capacity.
 Mays has been a part of several high-profile murder and missing person investigations, including the Sidney Dorsey-Derwin Brown murder investigation in DeKalb County back in 2000.